 In the original DTS algorithm the clock-selection procedure exits at this point with the presumed correct time set midway in the computed intersection [low, high].
 However, this can lead to a considerable loss in accuracy and stability, since the individual peer statistics are lost.
-In NTP the candidates that survived the preceding steps are processed further using an algorithm similar to Lu [LU90], in which outlyers are discarded based on liklihood-ratio tests and statistical hypotheses.
+Therefore, in NTP the candidates that survived the preceding steps are processed further.
 The candidate list is rebuilt with entries of the form [distance, index], where distance is computed from the (scaled) peer stratum and synchronization distance Λ .
 The scaling factor provides a mechanism to weight the combination of stratum and distance.
 Ordinarily, the stratum will dominate, unless one or more of the survivors has an exceptionally high distance.
 The list is then sorted by increasing distance.